Alexander Hammerstone

 Alex Rohde (born January 17, 1991), better known by the ring name Alexander Hammerstone or simply Hammerstone, is an American professional wrestler.
-He is signed to Major League Wrestling (MLW), where he was a former MLW World Heavyweight Champion, the inaugural and longest reigning MLW National Openweight Champion, and the winner of Battle Riot III.
+He is best known for his time in Major League Wrestling (MLW), where he was a former MLW World Heavyweight Champion, the inaugural and longest reigning MLW National Openweight Champion, and the winner of Battle Riot III.
 He is also known for his tenure in Total Nonstop Action Wrestling (TNA), through which he also made appearances on WWE's NXT brand.

 Professional wrestling career

 Early career (2013–2016)

 Rohde debuted on the Arizona independent circuit in 2013 with Championship Wrestling from Arizona (CWFA) and Arizona Wrestling Federation (AWF) under the ring name Alexander Hammerstone.
 In 2014, he wrestled in Las Vegas for Paragon Pro Wrestling (PPW) and Future Stars of Wrestling (FSW) and West Coast Wrestling Connection (WCWC) in Oregon.
 There he won his first championship, the WCWC Legacy Championship, in 2014, which he held for 132 days.
 He followed that later in 2014 with the WCWC Tag Team Championship with partner Grappler 3 (as The Wrecking Crew).
 Later in 2014, Hammerstone capped his time at WCWC by winning the WCWC Pacific Northwest Championship.
 In 2015, Hammerstone had a tryout with WWE.
 In April 2015, he won the PPW Tag Team Championship.
 In February 2016, he would participate in another WWE tryout.
 Around this time he also did extra work for the company, one time appearing as Tyler Breeze's bodyguard.